Flyer53/jsPanel/README.md

 For detailed information on how to use the jQuery-UI resizable interaction see the [api documentation](http://api.jqueryui.com/resizable/)

 #### draggable ####
+Type: object

+Default: The [jQuery-UI draggable](http://jqueryui.com/draggable/) interaction is enabled on all jsPanels with the following options:

+    {
+		handle: 'div.jsPanel-hdr',
+		containment: 'document',
+		stack: '.jsPanel',
+		opacity: 0.6
+    }

+You can change the draggable options to your needs by adding them to the configuration object of the jsPanel.
+Let's say you want to add a callback to the stop event.
+You could do it like this:

+    $( selector ).jsPanel({
+		draggable: {
+			stop: function( event, ui ) {
+					ui.helper.css( 'background', '#235849' );
+			}
+		},
+		position: { top: 250, left: 300 }
+    });

+This will change the background color of the jsPanel itself after dragging is finished.

+For detailed information on how to use the jQuery-UI draggable interaction see the [api documentation](http://api.jqueryui.com/draggable/)

 #### toolbarContent ####
+Type: string

+Default: there is no default toolbarContent

+This option allows to add a toolbar to the jsPanel header.
+Using this option will automatically add a div element to the jsPanel header and appends the passed html string to this div element.

+**Example:**

+    $( selector ).jsPanel({
+		toolbarContent: '<p>Toolbar content goes here ...</p>'
+    });

 ### ![methods](https://github.com/Flyer53/jsPanel/raw/master/demopage/images/methods.jpg)